rebelcl0ud/blog/_posts/2019-03-30-[65]-head-first-java.markdown

   - Use an interface to define a *role* that other classes may play regardless of where they are in the inheritance totem pole.

+ ## Objects and their *cues music* "circle of life"

+ ### Heap & Stack
+ Two areas of memory-- the **heap**, *where objects live* and the the **stack**, *where the invoke of methods and local variables live*.

+ **Instance variables are declared within a class, not a method**-- they represent 'fields' a object has and are able to hold values for different instances of objects created from its class.
+They live within the object they belong to and therefore also reside in the heap.

+ **Local variables (aka stack variables) are declared within a method (including method parameters)**-- they live as long as the method that created them lives *on the stack*, ie: as soon as that last curly brace hits *poof*.